 The show is now having a return season at the Riverside playing between the 18th and 21st February.

-THE LIST –UPDATED 16th April 2016 – SYDNEY ARTS GUIDE presents the complete list of all available Cinema Venues within THE CITY OF SYDNEY area, and in the many SUBURBS OF SYDNEY where Australian and Hollywood Motion Picture Films are screened and many exhibitors also screen World Movies:-
+THE LIST –UPDATED 18th June 2017 – SYDNEY ARTS GUIDE presents the complete list of all available Cinema Venues within THE CITY OF SYDNEY area, and in the many SUBURBS OF SYDNEY including many of the small cinema screening room venues.
+The many locations where Australian and Hollywood Motion Picture Films are screened, and where many exhibitors also regularly screen World Movies:-

-Darling Harbour Imax Cinema at 31 Wheat Road, Darling Harbour, Sydney, NSW Tel: (02) 9281-3300 with one screen, located on the waterfront in the heart of Sydney’s Darling Harbour.
-The minimum size of an IMAX screen is 22 m × 16.1 m (72 ft × 53 ft), Sydney has the world’s largest IMAX screen which is eight storeys high and measures 35.7 m x 29.7 m (117.1 ft x 97.4 ft) and offers a vertigo inspiring experience, plus this is also the world’s largest cinema screen.
+Darling Harbour Imax Cinema (currently closed during 2017-2018 for re-construction and full conversion into two IMAX cinema screens) at located at 31 Wheat Road, Darling Harbour, Sydney, NSW Tel: (02) 9281-3300 with one screen, located on the waterfront in the heart of Sydney’s Darling Harbour.
+The minimum size of an IMAX screen is 22 m × 16.1 m (72 ft × 53 ft), Sydney used to have the world’s largest IMAX screen which was eight storeys high and measured 35.7 m x 29.7 m (117.1 ft x 97.4 ft) and offered a vertigo inspiring experience, plus this was also the world’s largest cinema screen.
 (Venue Seating Capacity = 540) https://www.imax.com.au/

 What’s in a name?
 A rose by any other would smell as sweet.
 Call a spade a spade but you’ll still shovel shit if you pick a name that digs up contentious connotations.

 In western culture, names such as Jesus, Atilla, Adolph, and Osama are eschewed from birth registers, but more mundane reasons are raised among family and friends at the imminent patter of tiny feet, where naming rights can produce near riot.